fraud-intelligence-limited/fil-documentation/src/tutorials-web/downloading-fraud-data.md

 1. On the [Dashboard](../overview/web-interface.md#dashboard) screen, select **Download fraud data** from the [Download](../overview/web-interface.md#download) tab.
 2. On the **Download fraud data** screen that appears, specify the following information about the fraud event:

-   - **Fraud type** — select the fraud [type of the fraud events](../overview/fraud-events.md#types-of-fraud-events) that you wish to download.\
+   - **Fraud data** — select the fraud [type of the fraud events](../overview/fraud-events.md#types-of-fraud-events) that you wish to download.\
      Multiple fraud types can be selected.
-   - **Origination countries** — select the country where the fraud events originated from.\
+   - **Origination countries** — select the countries where the fraud events originated from.\
+     Either all or specific countries can be selected.
+   - **Destination countries** — select the countries where the fraud event was identified as such.\
-     Multiple countries can be selected.
+     Either all or specific countries can be selected.
    - **Scope of data novelty** — select the kind of fraud events in terms of how they relate to your account.\
      Can be one of the following:
      - **Any** — all fraud events.
      - **Only old** — fraud events that either have already been downloaded or have been uploaded by your account.
      - **Only new** — fraud events that have not been downloaded previously.
-   - **Date range** — if necessary, specify the timeframe that the requested fraud events are filtered by:
+   - **Date range** — if necessary, specify the timeframe that the requested fraud events are filtered by either as a predetermined time period (e.g., last week, last month) or a custom one.

-     - **From** box — from the pop-up calendar, select the start date that the requested fraud events are filtered by; or enter the date manually in the _DD.MM.YYYY_ format.
-     - **To** box — from the pop-up calendar, select the end date that the requested fraud events are filtered by; or enter the date manually in the _DD.MM.YYYY_ format.

      ::: info